mschauer/SDE.jl/doc/linproc.rst

 .. function:: Bstar(T, v, b, beta, a, lambda)

 	Returns the drift function of a vector linear process bridge which end at time T in point v.

+.. function:: Bstar(T, v, b, beta, a, lambda)

+	Drift for guided proposal derived from a vector linear process bridge which end at time T in point v.